bolry/whproj/README.md

-# Project for easy seting up module and using common GMock testing framework
+# CMake demo project with at least two modules
-Project with modules and one main for testing
+Project for easy seting up module and using common GMock testing framework